giantswarm/docs/src/content/getting-started/install-an-application/_index.md

 test01-hello-world   2.3.2               11s          8s              deployed
 ```

-Now you can access your workload cluster, check the app running, and see which ingress address has been generated:
+Now you can access your workload cluster, check the app running, and see which `Ingress` resource has been generated:

 ```nohighlight
 kubectl get ingress -n default